-- (a) Is signed and acknowledged by all the owners of the property being replatted; and - (b) Is approved following a public hearing, if required by State law and by this Code.
-Replat of a recorded subdivision, where plat has been vacated iii.
-Pre-Application Meeting Required

-The procedure for a replat if the original plat has been vacated is the same as the corresponding procedure for initiating a plat, except that, if required, the Master Development Plan may be administratively approved.

-For all replats, a Pre-Application Meeting is required.
-The applicant and the Planning Director shall attend the meeting.
-The Planning Director shall provide the applicant with the Plat Application and Code Compliance forms and shall review the Replat Checklist with the applicant to determine the documents that will be required for the Replat Submittal.
-The Replat Checklist shall be signed by both the Planning Director and the applicant.

-- iv.
-Initiation and Completeness Review - (a) Copies of the replat application shall be submitted to the Planning Director not less than 30 days prior to the Planning and Zoning Commission meeting at which consideration is desired.
+- Is signed and acknowledged by all the owners of the property being replatted; i. - Is approved following a public hearing, if required by State law and by this Code. ii.
+Replat of a recorded subdivision, where plat has been vacated - c.
+The procedure for a replat if the original plat has been vacated is the same as the corresponding procedure for initiating a plat, except that, if required, the Master Development Plan may be administratively approved. - d.
+Pre Application Meeting Required - i.
+For all replats, a Pre Application Meeting is required.
+The applicant and the Planning Director (or designee) shall attend the meeting.
+The Planning staff shall provide the applicant with the Plat Application and Code Compliance forms and shall review the Replat Checklist with the applicant to determine the documents that will be required for the Replat Submittal.
+The Replat Checklist shall be signed by both the Planning Director (or designee) and the applicant. - e.-Initiation and Completeness Review - Copies of the replat application shall be submitted to the Planning Director not less than 30 days prior to the Planning and Zoning Commission meeting at which consideration is desired. - The Planning Director shall receive applications for replat and conduct a completeness review, in accordance with the submittal requirements for a Replat.

-- (b) The Planning Director shall receive applications for replat and conduct a completeness review, in accordance with the submittal requirements for a Replat. - (c) The replat shall be considered officially filed after it is accepted by the Planning Director and found to be in compliance with the submittal requirements.
+- iii.-The replat shall be considered officially filed after it is accepted by the Planning Director and found to be in compliance with the submittal requirements.
 The Planning Director shall provide notification to the applicant within 10 days as to whether the application is deemed complete.
 The stamped mailing date of the notification shall serve as the filing date for the replat.
-From this official filing date on which completeness is determined, the Commission shall have 30 days to act on the replat application. - v.
-Submittal Requirements vi.
-Criteria for Approval and Decision
+From this official filing date on which completeness is determined, the Commission shall have 30 days to act on the replat application. - f.
+Submittal Requirements